-Assistant Provost for Research Administration
+A. Associate Provost for Research Administration

-The Assistant Provost for Research Administration, under the direction of the Provost, has responsibility for general policies concerning research and sponsored projects and acts along with the faculty as an advocate and spokesperson for the University research community.
-The Assistant Provost for Research Administration serves as the Director of the Office of Research Administration (ORA).
+The Associate Provost for Research Administration, under the direction of the Provost, has responsibility for general policies concerning research and sponsored projects and acts along with the faculty as an advocate and spokesperson for the University research community.
+The Associate Provost for Research Administration serves as the Director of the Office of Research Administration (ORA).

-Office of Research Administration (ORA)
+B. Office of Research Administration (ORA)

 Sponsored programs administration at Brandeis is a partnership forged between the faculty and University administrators.
-Departments, Schools, the ORA and Sponsored Programs Accounting (SPA) form a network of administrative personnel who provide a spectrum of support services to the faculty researcher or project director.
+Departments, Schools, the Office of Research Administration (ORA), and Sponsored Programs Accounting (SPA) form a network of administrative personnel who provide a spectrum of support services to the faculty researcher or project director.

-ORA, within the Office of the Provost, is assists faculty in obtaining external funding to support their creative and scholarly activities.
+ORA, within the Office of the Provost, assists faculty in obtaining external funding to support their creative and scholarly activities.
 As such, ORA plays a role in helping the University fulfill its research, instruction and public service missions.

-ORA assists departments and faculty members in the preparation of proposals, review and approval of proposals, negotiation of agreements, and administration of awards.
-The Assistant Provost for Research Administration is Brandeis' Authorized Administrative Official for externally sponsored activities.
-The Assistant Provost for Research Administration can delegate signature authority to senior staff inside ORA.
-ORA is the only institutional unit authorized to submit proposals to external entities for financial support in the form of a contract, grant, or agreement (including those generated by the Office of Corporations and Foundations); and to commit the University in the event an award is made in accordance with grant and contract submission and acceptance noted in this policy.
+ORA assists departments and faculty members in the preparation of proposals, the review and approval of proposals, the negotiation of agreements, and the administration of awards.
+The Associate Provost for Research Administration is Brandeis' Authorized Administrative Official for externally sponsored activities.
+The Associate Provost for Research Administration can delegate signature authority to senior staff inside ORA.
+ORA is the only institutional unit authorized to submit proposals to external entities for financial support in the form of a contract, grant, or agreement (including those generated by the Office of Corporation and Foundation Relations); and to commit the University in the event an award is made in accordance with grant and contract submission and acceptance noted in this policy.